stefanocereda/EseComputingInfrastructures/MongoDB/README.md

  - http://polimi.dev.akamas.io:3000/dashboard/snapshot/WN4m0GjljYtWUWh2EmACciOGfzQCWgfR?orgId=1

 Looking at high iowait time and disk utilization, we can conclude that our bootleneck is the disk.
-Looking at disk IOs and throughput, we find the culprit of trhoughput drop: ee are runnigng our DB on an Amazon instance with a burstable amount of IOPS, meaning that we can substain high IO rates for a certain amount of time, but then they will be reduced.
+Looking at disk IOs and throughput, we find the culprit of throughput drop: we are running our DB on an Amazon instance with a burstable amount of IOPS, meaning that we can substain high IO rates for a certain amount of time, but then they will be reduced.

 We thus conclude that we are being limited by our disk, and thus try to move the database to a faster instance.

 ## Adding a RAID-0
 Let's create four other 10GB SSD disks on Amazon and attach them to our machine.
-Use the disks to create a RAID-0:
+Use the disks to create a RAID-0 and format the disk with xfs, wich is the suggested filesystem for databases:

 ```
 ssh [server_ip]